sguox002/leetcode/dp/dp-medium I.md

         return (2*n-dp[n][n])/2;
     }
 ```

 64. Minimum Path Sum

 from top left to bottom right

 dp[i][j]=min(dp[i-1][j],dp[i][j-1])+grid[i][j];

 96. Unique Binary Search Trees

 using node 1 to n, get the number of unique BST

-if i is the root, we have 1 to i-1 in the left and i+1 to n in the right. both are subproblem
+if i is the root, we have 1 to i-1 in the left and i+1 to n in the right. both are subproblem.

 The number is dp[i]=sum(dp[j-1]*dp[i-j]) j from 1 to i
 ```cpp
     int numTrees(int n) {